Autoproof/contract/sources/output/autoproof_Autoproof.md

 35980: Can't get funds during the transfer
 41504: Can't update without a claim
 44565: Only the exclusive rights have access
+46455: Document data can be declared only once
+48674: Only Autoproof is allowed to set the document data
 50544: Only exclusive rights owner or author of the claim can cancel
 53932: Can't cancel if documents were sent but not viewed
 59821: Description hash can't be empty